China’s Xi will skip G20 summit in India during a period of soured bilateral relations

 China, in the meantime, began cementing relations with India’s archrival Pakistan and backing it on the issue of disputed Kashmir.

-Firefights broke out again in 1967 and 1975, leading to more deaths on both sides.
-They’ve since adopted protocols, including an agreement not to use firearms, but those protocols have fractured.
+Firefights broke out in 1967 and 1975, leading to deaths on both sides.
+They have since adopted protocols, including an agreement not to use firearms, but those protocols have fractured.

-Other than the potential effects on China-India relations, Xi’s absence at the summit will also eliminate the possibility of an interaction with U.S. President Joe Biden.
+Other than the potential effects on China-India relations, Xi’s absence at the summit will also eliminate the possibility of an interaction with President Joe Biden.
 China-U.S. relations remain at a historic low despite recent visits by U.S. Secretary of State Antony Blinken and other officials to Beijing.

+Speculation had churned for days that Xi would not attend, and even before China’s official announcement, Biden on Sunday told reporters he did not expect a meeting with the Chinese leader.

+“I am disappointed, but I am going to get to see him,” Biden said.

 Xi has accumulated more power at home than any Chinese leader since Mao Zedong, and has adopted an increasingly aggressive approach to what he views as China’s territorial interests in the South China Sea and toward self-governing Taiwan, which China threatens to annex by force if necessary.